SAML-Toolkits/wordpress-saml/README.md

 ### If you used this plugin before 2.2.0 with just-in-time provision active ###
 Read: https://wpvulndb.com/vulnerabilities/8508

-To mitigate that, place the script at the root of wordpress and execute it (later remove it) https://gist.github.com/pitbulk/a8223c90a3534e9a7d5e0a93009a094f
+To mitigate that, place the script at the root of WordPress and execute it (later remove it) https://gist.github.com/pitbulk/a8223c90a3534e9a7d5e0a93009a094f